equivalent/equivalent.github.io/_posts/article/2016-02-28-rails-validators-in-separte-object.markdown

+---
+layout: article_post
+categories: article
-# Different ways how to do contextual Rails validations
+title:  "Different ways how to do contextual Rails validations"
+disq_id: 22
+description:
+  Ruby on Rails has a decent way how to ensure that invalid params won't end up in DB.
+Problem with Rails Validators is that they are bound to a class rather than Instance object.
+In this article we will have a look on few workarounds to do context validations.
+redirect_from:
+  - "/blogs/22"
+---

 Last weeks I stumble upon a discussion on "[How to add validations to a specific instance of an active record object?][5]" and I was trying to